bytefish/bytefish.de/blog/postgresql_json.md

 ```

 While it's nice to build a JSON representation of our relational data with [json_agg], it's going to get tedious for more complex objects.
 So [json_build_object] was introduced in
-PostgreSQL 9.4 and it can be used to build . ``json_build_object`` takes a variadic arguments, where the argument list consists alternating key-value pairs.
+PostgreSQL 9.4 and it can be used to build arbitrarily complex json trees. ``json_build_object`` takes a variadic arguments, where the argument list consists of alternating
+key-value pairs.

 Let's write the function to pull an image with associated tags and comments off the database.
 Note how ``json_agg`` and ``json_build_object`` are used to build the final result.